 First, a strong vision is aspirational—lofty, bold and ambitious, even exciting, for everyone in the organization.
 It gives people a powerful reason to get out of bed in the morning!
 It may be so aspirational it’s hard to imagine actually achieving it.
 That’s okay.
 The point is to convey a clear, grand purpose that ignites the passion and commitment of your team.

 Our client The Delphi Group shares with its affiliated organizations the bold aspiration to bring about ‘A sustainable, prosperous and socially just future for our children within a generation.’
 Considering this will require a massive shift in economics and societies, it’s a very lofty vision!
 And it’s also a profoundly worthy goal, self-evident in its multi-generational value.

 A clear, compelling vision is both aspirational and actionable.

 Second, a strong vision is actionable.
 Everyone should be able to look back at the end of each day at work and feel confident that the work they’ve done has made progress toward the vision.
 It may be just a little progress, but that alignment between day-to-day effort and the ultimate goal is imperative to the healthy functioning of a team and an organization.

-Clearly, imagine1day can’t solve such a big challenge working alone.
+Clearly, The Delphi Group can’t solve such a big challenge working alone.
 Allied organizations might change their approaches.
-Political change might deprioritize education spending in Ethiopia.
-Climate change might drive drought, making portions of the population more nomadic.
-Their why—their vision—doesn’t change.
+Political change might support or detract from investments in sustainability.
+Climate change will no doubt make their work even more challenging.
+Nonetheless, their why—their vision—doesn’t change.

-Meanwhile, exactly what imagine1day will do may change significantly in the next decade and a half.
+Meanwhile, exactly what The Delphi Group itself will do may change significantly in the next decade and a half.
 That’s ‘mission.’
-And that’s the subject of our next post.
+And that’s the subject of another post.

 Mike Rowlands is President & CEO at Junxion.
 He has guided strategy development with early stage ventures, decades old corporations, not-for-profits and charities, and government agencies.